SonarSonic/DrawingBotV3/README.md

 ### About
 Drawing Bot is a free, open source software for converting images to line drawings for Plotters / Drawing Machines / 3D printers.
 It also serves as an application for visual artists to create stylised line drawings from images / video.

-It is available for Windows, Mac or Linux.
+It is available for Windows, Mac and Linux.

 ### Features
 - Advanced User Interface with live drawing preview